thearchitector/datagraph/README.md

 # Datagraph

 An asynchronous data processing library based on dataflows.
-Datagraph empowers you to design declaratively, replacing the notion of "tasks" and "pipelines" with "processors" and "flows" that treat IO as continuous streams of manipulatable information.
+Datagraph empowers you to design declaratively, abstracting the notion of discrete "tasks" and "queues" into "processors" and "flows" that treat IO as continuous streams of manipulatable information.

 Datagraph is framework-agnostic, meaning it is not tied to any particular messaging or distributed queue system.
 You can use it locally, with Celery, or with any other asynchronous function framework; all you need is a notion of "running a function by name" to implement an `Executor`.

 Out-of-the-box, there are `Executors` available for local execution and [Celery](https://docs.celeryq.dev/en/stable/index.html).

+The only runtime dependency is a RESP3-compliant key/value store.
+Primary support is for [Valkey](https://valkey.io/).

 ## Features

-WIP
+WIP docs

 - async first, anyio for trio/asyncio
 - distributed first